shivamskr151/ai_stream_audio_notification/README.md

 - `created_at`: DateTime - Record creation timestamp
 - `updated_at`: DateTime - Last update timestamp

+The schema is defined in `backend/prisma/schema.prisma` and uses Prisma's SQLite provider.

 **Connection event** (sent on SSE connect):

 ```json